yellowmachine/svelte-remote-bind/README.md

     person = person
 }
 ...
-//so you guess there's a need to unsifht a cat clicking a button for example inside catList
+//so you guess there's a need to unsifht a cat clicking on a button for example inside catList
 ```

 To run tests: